00017057/WT_CW1_00017057/README.md

 ## Structure

 Project is entirely built on plain **HTML** and **CSS** only, without using any frameworks.
-During development process all the up-to date HTML5 semantic tags and CSS3 were used in order to improve accessibility and overall styling.
+During development process all the up-to date HTML5 semantic tags and CSS3 styles were used in order to improve accessibility and overall styling.
 Web-site contains 6 main, different from each other, pages that are located in 'html' folder (except the 'home' page).
 These include:

 1. [home](index.html)
 2. [about](html/about.html)